• Skip to primary navigation

 • Bacon: We'll use an 8-ounce package of raw bacon.
 The bacon should be diced.

-• Butter: Although it's OK to use the rendered bacon fat, I like the flavor that butter adds.
+• Butter: Although it's OK to only use the rendered bacon fat, I like the flavor that butter adds.

 • To season: Kosher salt, black pepper, garlic powder, and dried thyme.